 Each LED output can be off, on (no PWM control), set at its Individual PWM controller value or at both Individual and Group PWM controller values.
-The LED output driver is programmed to be either open-drain with a 25 mA current sink capability at 5 V or totem pole with a 25 mA sink, 10 mA source capability at 5 V. The PCA9633 operates with a supply voltage range of 2.3 V to 5.5 V and the outputs are 5.5 V tolerant.
+The LED output driver is programmed to be either open-drain with a 25 mA current sink capability at 5 V or totem pole with a 25 mA sink, 10 mA source capability at 5 V. The PCA9632 operates with a supply voltage range of 2.3 V to 5.5 V and the outputs are 5.5 V tolerant.
 LEDs can be directly connected to the LED output (up to 25 mA, 5.5 V) or controlled with external drivers and a minimum amount of discrete components for larger current or higher voltage LEDs.

-The PCA9633 is one of the first LED controller devices in a new Fast-mode Plus (Fm+) family.
+The PCA9632 is in the new Fast-mode Plus (Fm+) family.
 Fm+ devices offer higher frequency (up to 1 MHz) and more densely populated bus operation (up to 4000 pF).